LimmmYongJun/CPT-113-HACKTHON-2-GROUP-17-/README.md

 "DragonSlayer" is an exciting adventure game where you play as a hero on a mission to defeat the powerful black dragon, Fatalis, and save the realm of Eldoria.
 Journey through different landscapes, gather allies, and equip yourself with strong gear.
 Face challenging enemies and make important decisions.
 Reach the ultimate showdown in the Pit of End and slay the black dragon to become the legendary DragonSlayer.
 Can you save Eldoria from destruction?
 It's up to you!

 ## Features of the Game
+1. Start a new game
+- This feature allows you to begin a new game session.
+You can create a new hero character, choose a name for your hero, and embark on a fresh adventure in the game world.

+2. Save the game
+- This feature will be available after you complete every chapter.
+It allows you to save your current progress including your team, inventory, gold and chapter you left.

+3. Load the previous game
+- With this feature, you can load a previously saved game.
+If you have a saved game file, you can load it and continue the chapter from where you left off.
+This feature ensures that you can resume your game without losing any of your previous game data like team, inventory and chapter you left.

+4. Show game detail
+- This feature provides information and details about the game.
+It includes character and inventory statistics that help you understand the game better.

+5. Exit the game
+- This feature allows you to gracefully exit the game.
+When you choose to exit, the game will close.

 ## How to Play the Game
 To play "DragonSlayer," follow these steps:

 1. Start the game and create your hero, giving him a name.
 2. Navigate through the game using the provided options and prompts.
 Explore captivating landscapes, battle monsters, and interact with characters you encounter.
-3. Engage in combat by selecting your attacks or abilities during battles.
+3. Engage in combat by selecting your attacks during battles.
 Pay attention to your health (HP) and defeat enemies to earn rewards like gold (G).
 4. Manage your resources wisely.
 Use gold to buy equipment from shops, consider purchasing healing items like potions.
 5. Make choices throughout the game that impact your journey.
 Help NPCs in need, recruit allies, and decide whether to accept offers or join forces with other characters.
-6. Progress through the chapters, overcoming challenges and gaining experience.
+6. Progress through the chapters and overcoming challenges.
 Meet new acquaintances who can join your squad and provide valuable assistance.
 7. Approach the final realm, the Pit of End, where the black dragon Fatalis awaits.
 Engage in a climactic battle, utilizing your squad's skills and abilities to defeat Fatalis.
 8. Complete the game by slaying the black dragon and saving Eldoria.
 Celebrate your victory as the renowned DragonSlayer and witness the game's conclusion.